 In a Motor Vehicle

-1 Of course, if the smell of unburnt cannabis is unusually strong or overwhelming—like with the odor that might come from fifty pounds or fifty plants—then a court may decide that a trained and experienced officer does indeed have probable cause to search such a residence based on the officer’s reasonable belief that there is more than one ounce and/or six plants in the residence.
+Of course, if the smell of unburnt cannabis is unusually strong or overwhelming—like with the odor that might come from fifty pounds or fifty plants—then a court may decide that a trained and experienced officer does indeed have probable cause to search such a residence based on the officer’s reasonable belief that there is more than one ounce and/or six plants in the residence.
+Whatever the case may be, reach out to us if you have any questions regarding law enforcement’s right to search you or your property.

 Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.